Transforming lives with exceptional learning - aspiring beyond the expected

 If you have any questions or want any resources to support your child, please speak to your class teacher.

-Welcome aboard for our first topic of Year 2 – Pirates!
+Welcome to our first topic of Year 2 – Rugby!

 In Maths we have been learning about numbers to 100 and how we can represent them using tens and ones.
 We then moved on to learning different methods of adding and subtracting two 2-digit numbers, including counting on and adding on in tens.
 We were finally challenged to use column methods to find our answer and even learnt how to do this using renaming.